Gravy: History

-One of the earliest recorded mentions of gravy is in a 14th-century British recipe book, The Forme of Cury.
+One of the earliest recorded mentions of gravy is in a 14th-century English recipe book, The Forme of Cury.
 The term gravy originates from the Old French word for meat or fish bouillon, which in fourteenth century French manuscripts was "gravé" or "grané".
-It is suggested that the French word grané is associated with grain, connecting grain’s usage in culinary terms as a sauce made from meat and served with meat.
+It is suggested that the French word grané is associated with grain, connecting grain's usage in culinary terms as a sauce made from meat and served with meat.

 Popularisation in different cultures

-The long history of British colonization and immigration in North America has influenced food production and consumption in Canada and the United States.
+The long history of English immigration to North America has influenced food production and consumption in Canada and the United States.
 In North America, gravy is considered a popular sauce to accompany traditional Thanksgiving and Christmas celebrations and food, such as turkey and potatoes.

 In the Southern United States, gravy and biscuits are popular breakfast foods that originated in Southern Appalachia in the late 1800s.
 While the South has developed various types of gravy, most contain sausage, flour, butter, and milk, affordable ingredients for working-class families.

 Gravy is one of three ingredients in the French-Canadian dish poutine, made up of French fries, cheese curds, and a salty, light brown sauce combining beef and chicken stock.
-Poutine emerged in rural Québec in the 1950s and has become one of Canada’s most iconic meals.
+Poutine emerged in rural Québec in the 1950s and has become one of Canada's most iconic meals.